AAlab1819/ProjectTeam02-B/README.md

 # Solving Codeforces 1040 B using Greedy and Dynamic Programing

-This repository will solve Codeforce's problem 1040 B using Greedy approach and Dynamic Programing.
+This repository will solve Codeforce's problem [1040B](https://codeforces.com/problemset/problem/1040/B) using Greedy approach and Dynamic Programing.
 We will also compare which approach is better.

 ## Team Member
 - Ferinzhy Halik